gdwnldsKSC/WinQEMU/ReadMe.md

 vcpkg install pthreads:x64-windows will be required. acquire vcpkg from https://github.com/microsoft/vcpkg/

+With the addition of the SoftFloat library, system-wide cmake will be needed to build the system. 'winget install cmake' from cmd will be sufficient to satisfy this requirement.
+MSVC x64 does *not* support inline assembly, so our entire fp80 implementation needs to be reworked with this new library.

 Powershell 7 is brought in/used by vcpkg but you should probably install it system wide.
 Otherwise you will get a pwsh.exe is not recognized as an internal or external command